-Training should be arranged with Phil Hart, James McHugh, Gavan Salter or Paul Litchen.
+Training should be arranged with Phil Hart, James McHugh or Gavan Salter.
 Training sessions will be announced on the Yahoo Group but if you are interested you should also let us know via the group.

 Make sure you follow the printed instruction manual and sign the logbook and report any issues.

 Bring along a USB stick and you can take the image data captured home with you.
 Members are also encouraged to share captured image data so that others can try their hand at image processing.

 Although not specifically for astrophotographers, feel free to gather informally at Club Section meetings (on the first and last Friday of the month, public holidays excepted) at the ASV Lodge - check the calendar in Crux or the ASV website) to chew the fat about astronomy and photography.
 Bring along even beginner images to show and you will probably find a willing audience.
 You can also bring your equatorial mount along and practise polar alignment or focus in the backyard if the weather is good and might find others there who can help.

 The ASV Library at the Melbourne Observatory has many books on astrophotography which are free for members to borrow and are a great resource for beginners.
 You can see a list of the available books on the ASV website: http://asv.org.au/library

 The Library is open on nights of the general meetings in the Herbarium.

 Make It Happen

 The Astrophotography Section is a network of people within the ASV.
 Many of the active members are fairly new to the hobby who can help each other along the journey.
 Members are encouraged to initiate their own informal gatherings to complement the formal monthly meetings at ASV Lodge or dark sky nights at Heathcote.